helios-network/helios-core/helios-chain/modules/auction/spec/README.md

 ## Abstract

-The `auction` module periodically obtains a basket of tokens accumulated from trading fees from the `exchange` module and auctions the basket to the highest bidder in an open English auction for INJ.
-The winner of this auction receives the basket of tokens and the winning INJ bid amount from this auction is burned.
+The `auction` module periodically obtains a basket of tokens accumulated from trading fees from the `exchange` module and auctions the basket to the highest bidder in an open English auction for HELIOS.
+The winner of this auction receives the basket of tokens and the winning HELIOS bid amount from this auction is burned.

 ## Contents